bluebanquise/bluebanquise/roles/core/dns_server/readme.rst

 This role provides a basic dns server based on bind.

+Warning: this dns server is designed to be used as a single dns for the whole cluster.
+If you need multiple dns servers in the same cluster, or replication, please use the advanced dns server role instead.

 Instructions
 ^^^^^^^^^^^^

 This DNS role will automatically add all networks of the cluster, assuming their variable **is_in_dns** is set to true:

 .. code-block:: yaml